microsoft/onnx-server-openenclave/AKS-Deployment.md

 ### Use TLS with Let's Encrypt

-The proprietary protocol of the inference server ensures that request and response data are encrypted.
+The proprietary protocol of the inference server ensures that request and response data are encrypted even if the request is served over plaintext HTTP.
 However, you might still want to expose your server under a regular domain name with a standard TLS certificate for better integration in existing ecosystems.

 Follow the [TLS with Let's Encrypt guide](AKS-TLS-LetsEncrypt.md) to get started.